wit-ai/webxr-voice-demo/README.md

 *   Create a new Wit.ai app
 *   Unzip and import [`src/wit_ontology.zip`](src/wit_ontology.zip) to your Wit.ai app
+    *   **Note**: There is a known issue with importing the Wit ontology data.
+See [video](https://www.facebook.com/1273621307/videos/10201643581472690/) at **9:50** for walkthrough on training your own Wit app for the demo
 *   Update `TOKEN` in  [`src/voice.js`](src/voice.js) to the token obtained from your app’s **Settings** page
 *   Open the [`src/index.html`](src/index.html) file in your browser
 *   Allow microphone access